Igor-Sikorsky-IST-Hub/SDT_2022/Knowledge base/coursework.md

 ## Helpful materials

-- Standard for thesis creation and preparation (styles, sizes, margins, etc.) can be found [here](paperwork_standard)
+- Standard for thesis creation and preparation (styles, sizes, margins, etc.) can be found [here][paperwork_standard]

 ## FAQ